-Is an auto loan through Tesla Financing right for you?
+Is a Tesla Financing auto loan right for you?

-If you’re in the market to buy or lease a Tesla, Tesla Financing could make sense, especially if you want to order and finance your car in one place online.
+If you’re in the market to buy or lease a Tesla, financing through Tesla could make sense, especially if you want to order and finance your car online.

-But if you want to finance a Tesla Model Y or Roadster, or if you live in a state where Tesla Financing isn’t available, you’ll need to look elsewhere.
+But if you want to finance a Roadster or Cybertruck, or you live in a state where Tesla Financing isn’t available, you’ll need to look elsewhere for an auto loan.

 How to apply for a loan from Tesla Financing